 How does bioactive glass help address these needs?
 Is bioactive glass a future option?

 The innovation of bioactive glass in itself is not new: the safety of Bonalive® granules is supported by over 20 years of documented clinical history.
 One of the main benefits with the material is that it does not absorb before natural tissue has formed.
 The material also inhibits bacterial growth.
 Furthermore it will not cover the landmarks that are important for the surgeon to maintain, due to the specific radiological appearance of the bioactive glass.3 Clinical experience has been gathered all around Europe and there is a trend towards a growing use of bioactive glass S53P4 in mastoidectomy surgery.

-If you are a physician and you would like to learn more about Bonalive® granules bioactive glass for mastoid surgery, sign up to our brochure library to scroll through our Mastoid surgery brochure.
+If you are a physician and you would like to learn more about Bonalive® S53P4 bioactive glass for mastoid surgery, sign up to the Smart Healing Center for mastoid surgery patient cases, publications, peer support and more.

 Mastoid obliteration with S53P4 bioactive glass in cholesteatoma surgery. de Veij Mestdagh P, Colnot D, Borggreven P, Orelio C, Quak J. Acta Oto-Laryngologica 2017;137(7):690-94.

 Bioactive glass obliteration of the mastoid significantly improves surgical outcome in noncholesteatomatous chronic otitis media patients.
 Vos J, de Vey Mestdagh P, Colnot D, Borggreven P, Orelio C, Quak J. Eur Arch Otorhinolaryngol.
 2017;274(12):4121-6.